discover-labs/dictum/docs/docs/data_model/table_relationships.md

 # Table Relationships

-The real power of Hyperplane's declarative approach comes from being able to describe table relationships and have the tool figure out the joins on it's own.
+The real power of Dictum's declarative approach comes from being able to describe table relationships and have the tool figure out the joins on it's own.